joshuanallen/Amazon_Vine_Analysis/README.md

 ### Additional analysis to continue study
 1. A meta-analysis of *all* the datasets provided by category may give a better overall picture of the bias in the program as having a larger samepl size across multiple categories would limit any bias between categories.

-2. imit the dataset to confirmed buyers (`verified_purchase`) of the products.
+2. Limit the dataset to confirmed buyers (`verified_purchase`) of the products.
 This would eliminate the possibility of fake reviews or troll reviews skewing data positively or negatively.

 3. Because rating systems are notoriously polarizing, we can eliminate the 1 and 5 star ratings and compare the outcomes using only the 2-4 star ratings.